inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 .. image:: /static/training/socialisation/001_inasafe_concept.png

-|project_name| is also able to aggregate the impact results by administration
+|project_name| is also able to aggregate the impact results by administrative
 boundary and provide a breakdown of information about the gender and age of affected people.